simeonjackson/intune-devicemanagement/README.md

 * Define Compliance Policies: Create a baseline that requires a password and BitLocker device encryption.

 * Deploy Security Features: Push a silent BitLocker encryption profile to automatically secure the drive and bring the device into compliance without user intervention.

+* Zero-Touch App Deployment: Push a required third-party application (Mozilla Firefox) silently to the device so it is ready for the user immediately.

+Below I will go through the configuration and deployment of each requireme

 Below I will go through the configuration and deployment of each requirement, verifying it works and explaining the objective behind the configuration.